 The concept of the NaPANIL project is based on application fields with very high potential impact but with no mature production processes developed yet.
 The NaPANIL consortium has identified potential target applications for large-scale implementation and upscaling to industrial production of tools, materials, processes and know-how developed in the nanoimprinting lithography (NIL) workpackages of the project.
 The applications chosen are based on the idea of controlling light at surfaces using nanoscale 3-dimensional surface structures.
 In the moment, there is no efficient production method available for this kind of surfaces and the aim in this project is to develop and qualify processes that can produce such surfaces in small scale production environments.
-The focus of this project is driven by our end-user partners, on applications, automotive applications, housing and spot lighting.
+The focus of this project is driven by our end-user partners, on applications with surface areas in the range from a few mm to tens of cm.
+These include mobile applications, automotive applications, housing and spot lighting.
 Additionally to the Polymer Diffractive Optical Element (PDOE), Light DIRectional Device (LDIR), emissive Head Up Display (eHUD), a range of more exploratory research devices were chosen to complement the industrial applications.